pnwarner/pbn-bot/README.md

 - **Real-time Chat Monitoring:** Monitors WebSocket traffic to display all in-game communication directly in your terminal, complete with color-coding for readability.
 It captures `chat`, `tell`, `say`, `whisper`, `teamchat`, and `plan` messages.

+- **Game Map Visualization & Analysis:**

+  - **Automatic Map Capture:** When you enter a new area, the bot automatically intercepts the game map data sent by the server.
+  - **Terrain Analysis:** Calculates the count and percentage of each terrain type on the current map (e.g., Grass, Mountain, Water, etc.).
+  - **Map File Export:** Automatically saves two text files to the `./data/` directory:
+    - `raw_game_map.txt`: A direct copy of the map layout.
+    - `game_map.txt`: A "radially inverted" version of the map (quadrants are swapped for a different perspective).
+  - **In-Game Terrain Reports:** Players can request a breakdown of the current map's terrain via a tell command.
+  - **View the map in the terminal:** Once logged in just enter the `printmap` command directly in the terminal.
+  - **Automatic PNG Export:** Automatically generates and saves a PNG image of the radially inverted game map to ./data/game_map.png whenever a new map is loaded.
+  - **Print terrain info to the terminal:** Once logged in, use the `printterrain` command to get terrain information in the terminal.

 - **Interactive Help Bot:**

   - Automatically replies to `tell` messages with a helpful default message.

   - Features a built-in, multi-level help system.
 Players can send `tell <YourBot> help` to get tips on game modes, information for new players, server stats, and details about the elusive secret store, including item lists by category.

+  - Players can now request map data by sending `tell <YourBot> terrain` to get a percentage breakdown of the current map's terrain types.

+- **In-Game Chat Commands:**

+  - **Dice Roll:** Any player can type `parabot roll` in the public chat to have the bot roll two six-sided dice and announce the result.

 - **Persistent Stat Tracking**: